anusii/notepod/exercises/README.md

 # Getting Started

-This folder contains a selection of exercises to get started with the PODs-based apps using the Podnotes app.
+This folder contains a selection of exercises to get started with the PODs-based apps using the NotePod app.

 Exercises: